How to watch Game of Thrones season 8, episode 4 stream right now

 You’ll also be able to watch all of Game of Thrones seasons 1-7 on-demand with this epic streaming deal, so take our advice and bag it while you can.

-And as we’ve said, there’s a great benefit in that streaming on NOW TV is available immediately, so you can watch the latest episodes without burning the midnight oil here in the UK!
+And as we’ve said, there’s a great benefit in that streaming on NOW TV is available immediately, so you can watch the latest episode now and future episodes without burning the midnight oil here in the UK!

 For the TV event of the decade, it’s a great value bundle that’s well worth it.